hacksu/JupyterNotebooks-and-Anacoda/README.md

 Code Cell:
 ![image](https://user-images.githubusercontent.com/50416928/141781436-5d8c2f78-0b3b-44fa-8e65-ceed1c9dd84d.png)

 Markdown cells are used for explanations, and can be formatted using Markdown syntax.
-Look at this link to learn about all of the cool things you can do with Markdown in a Jupyter Notebook: https://medium.com/analytics-vidhya/the-ultimate-markdown-guide-for-jupyter-notebook-d5e5abf728fd
+Look at this [link](https://medium.com/analytics-vidhya/the-ultimate-markdown-guide-for-jupyter-notebook-d5e5abf728fd) to learn about all of the cool things you can do with Markdown in a Jupyter Notebook.

 Code cells are for just that: code.
 Jupyter Notebooks have their own Python kernel which allows you to run Python code inside the notebook.
 You can do anything in Python that you would normally do in any other Python environment inside one of these code cells.

 ### Importing Some Data

 For this example, we will import the CSV file in this repository into our Notebook to avoid going into API calls and getting access to API keys.
 This CSV file contains data from Spotify about the album Little Dark Age by the artist MGMT.
-If you are interested in how I got this data, please refer to the Notebook in this repository titled spotifyCSVData, or go to this link for a more viewer-friendly format: NBVIEWER LINK HERE.
+If you are interested in how I got this data, please refer to the Notebook in this repository titled spotifyCSVData, or go to this [link](NBVIEWER LINK) for a more viewer-friendly format.

 To import this CSV file into our Notebook, we will have to get the path of the CSV file.
 You can do this by downloading the CSV file from this repository and adding it to the same folder your notebook is in (through File Explorer or Finder), or getting the path for where it is after you download it.
 Either works!